SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 import {provideRouter} from '@angular/router';
 import {bootstrapApplication} from '@angular/platform-browser';

-// Navigate to the empty path route, passing a hint to select the route of `OutlineComponent`. inject(WorkbenchRouter).navigate([], {hint: 'outline'});
+// Navigate to the empty-path route, passing a hint to select the route of the `SearchComponent`. inject(WorkbenchRouter).navigate([], {hint: 'search'});

-// Navigate to the empty path route, passing a hint to select the route of `NavigatorComponent`. inject(WorkbenchRouter).navigate([], {hint: 'navigator'});
+// Navigate to the empty-path route, passing a hint to select the route of the `NavigatorComponent`. inject(WorkbenchRouter).navigate([], {hint: 'navigator'});

 // Routes
 bootstrapApplication(AppComponent, {
   providers: [
     provideRouter([
-      // Outline View
+      // Search View
-      {path: '', canMatch: [canMatchWorkbenchView('outline')], component: OutlineComponent},
+      {path: '', canMatch: [canMatchWorkbenchView('search')], component: SearchComponent},
       // Navigator View
       {path: '', canMatch: [canMatchWorkbenchView('navigator')], component: NavigatorComponent},
     ]),